Extinction behaviour for competing continuous-state population dynamics: Introduction and main result

+(ii) The extinction behaviours for the critical cases in the last two theorems remain unknown, and we leave them as an {\em open} problem.

-\bremark Under the setup of SDE (\ref{a1.1}), both processes $X$ and $Y$ converge to $0$, which facilitate the proofs for extinction/extinguishing.
+(iii) Under the setup of SDE (\ref{a1.1}), both processes $X$ and $Y$ converge to $0$, which facilitates the proofs for extinction/extinguishing.
 It would be more challenging to show similar results when both of the interacting terms are positive.
-The approach of this paper also finds successful applications in showing criteria for explosion/non-explosion of solution to one-dimensional SDE; see \cite{MYZ21} and \cite{MZ24}.
+The approach of this paper also finds successful applications in showing the criteria for explosion/non-explosion of the solution to one-dimensional SDE; see \cite{MYZ21} and \cite{MZ24}.
 We expect that it can also be modified to show similar criteria for two-dimensional models with interaction. \eremark